 Murphy pointed out that some students may not be familiar with all practice types.
 Without exposure to business models, students may unintentionally enter practice arrangements that do not match their goals or expectations.

-Marla Golden, DO, dean of the Doctor of Osteopathic Medicine program at PCOM South Georgia, explained that certain specialties often align with particular practice settings and financial arrangements.
+Marla Golden, DO, former dean of the Doctor of Osteopathic Medicine program at PCOM South Georgia, explained that certain specialties often align with particular practice settings and financial arrangements.

 For example, emergency medicine, radiology, and primary care hospitalists frequently work as independent contractors through large contract management groups.
 In contrast, Golden noted many primary care physicians are employed by hospital systems under compensation models that combine a base salary with productivity-based bonuses, often tied to Relative Value Units (RVUs).